phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 To make a kernel Multiboot compliant, one just needs to insert a so-called [Multiboot header] at the beginning of the kernel file.
 This makes it very easy to boot an OS in GRUB.
-However, GRUB and the Multiboot standard have some problems too:
+However, GRUB and the Multiboot standard have some issues too:

 [Multiboot header]: https://www.gnu.org/software/grub/manual/multiboot/multiboot.html#OS-image-format

 - The standard is designed to make the bootloader simple instead of the kernel.
 For example, the kernel needs to be linked with an [adjusted default page size], because GRUB can't find the Multiboot header otherwise.
-Another example is that the [boot information], which is passed to the kernel, contains lots of architecture dependent structures instead of providing clean abstractions.
+Another example is that the [boot information], which is passed to the kernel, contains lots of architecture-dependent structures instead of providing clean abstractions.
 - The standard supports only the 32-bit protected mode on BIOS systems.
 This means that you still have to do the CPU configuration to switch to the 64-bit long mode.
 - For UEFI systems, the standard provides very little added value as it simply exposes the normal UEFI interface to kernels.